nurelm/serverfu/README.md

 ## Getting Started

+1. In case you don't have rails installed, install it:

+        gem install rails

-1. Navigate to a place where you want to run this application, then grab ServerFu:
+2. Navigate to a place where you want to run this application, then grab ServerFu:

         git clone git@github.com:nurelm/serverfu.git

-2. Change directory to `serverfu`, create the databse, then start the web server:
+3. Change directory to `serverfu`, create the databse, then start the web server:

         cd serverfu